kssfilo/recipe-js/README.md

 .setByArgv() is utility to set prerequisites by command line arguments.

-recipe-js knows which relation between -option and tareget name and whether option arg e.g.(-b hello) are necessary or not.
+recipe-js knows which relation between -option and target names and whether option arg e.g.(-b hello) are necessary or not.

 --prereq=2=world style options sets target values directly.